-While tackling QA on academic papers, trivial methods (e.g. provide titles and abstracts alongside the question~\cite{qasper, scidqa}) will easily fail due to context limitation, as the scaling of papers augment from a single paper to the entire conference volume.
-More advanced approaches adopt the popular RAG framework~\cite{retro, realm, atlas}, but are not applicable in questions that require multi-turn reasoning over various chunked snippets.
-Meanwhile, interactive QA agents, which can predict executable retrievals or function-calling actions and interact with the outer environment for external knowledge, exhibit significant potential in handling long-context multi-hop scenarios, making it a good choice for scientific QA under realistic, complicated and universal settings~\cite{pasa, webgpt, toolformer}.
+When tackling QA on academic papers, trivial methods (e.g. provide titles and abstracts alongside the question~\citep{qasper, scidqa}) will easily fail due to context limitation, as the scaling of papers augment from a single paper to the entire conference volume.
+More advanced approaches adopt the popular RAG framework~\citep{realm, retro, atlas}, but are not applicable when multi-turn reasoning over various chunked snippets are required.
+Meanwhile, agents which can predict executable retrievals or function-calling actions and interact with the outer environment for external knowledge exhibit significant potential in handling long-context multi-hop scenarios, making it a good choice for scientific QA under realistic and complicated settings~\citep{pasa, webgpt, toolformer}.
 Unfortunately, manually annotating task-specific trajectories of interactions with the environment is both time-consuming and expensive, requiring domain expertise, while simple data generation with LLMs can't faithfully synthesize $(action, observation)$ sequences with internal coherence and dependencies.
 As a result, the paucity of high-quality trajectory prevents the post-training of an effective QA agent.

-To resolve the aforementioned bottlenecks, we propose a human-annotated multi-modal multi-task \textbf{A}rtificial \textbf{I}ntelligence \textbf{R}esearch \textbf{Q}uestion \textbf{A}nswering dataset, \dataset, which encompasses $\numquestion$ examples and $\numpaper$ papers, aiming at evaluating an agent's research capabilities in realistic scenarios.
+To resolve the aforementioned bottlenecks, we propose a human-annotated multi-modal multi-task \textbf{A}rtificial \textbf{I}ntelligence \textbf{R}esearch \textbf{Q}uestion \textbf{A}nswering dataset, \dataset, which encompasses $\numquestion$ examples and $\numpaper$ papers in the domain of artificial intelligence, aiming at evaluating research capabilities in realistic scenarios.
 As illustrated in Figure~\ref{fig:main_figure}, our dataset contains $4$ different question types and $5$ different element categories, with $\numevalfunc$ parameterized Python functions to support customized evaluation.
-Furthermore, to advocate agentic model post-training, we propose a multi-agent framework, \ours, for instruction data synthesis, which includes an explorer that generates natural language question-answer pairs based on contexts from the papers, a tracker that rewrites QA pairs into properly formatted examples, and an actor that interacts with the environment to collect trajectories of the examples.
+Furthermore, to advocate agentic model post-training, we propose a multi-agent framework, \ours, for instruction data synthesis, which includes an explorer that generates natural language QA pairs based on contexts from papers, a tracker that rewrites QA pairs into properly formatted examples, and an actor that interacts with the environment to collect trajectories.